miapuffia/Windows-Terminal-for-Git/README.md

 # Windows-Terminal-for-Git
 Replaces the MinGW Git Bash window with Windows Terminal

 1. Add the Git Bash profile to Windows Terminal.
+This can be edited in Settings -> Open JSON file

 I used the folowing:

 ```javascript
 "profiles":